 - Email: email@example.com

-- Ricevimento: You should make an appointment by e.mail
+- You should make an appointment by e.mail

-Giuseppe Barbiero is head of the Laboratory of Affective Ecology at the University of Valle d’Aosta (LEAF/UniVDA).
-He is charter member of the Environmental Education Team of the Italian Society of Ecology.
+Giuseppe Barbiero is head of the Laboratory of Affective Ecology at the University of Valle D’Aosta (LEAF/UniVDA).
 He is co-editor of Visions for Sustainability, an international scientific journal that promote debates on ways in which sustainability can be addressed and applied in interdisciplinary and transdisciplinary perspectives.
+His main research interests are the biophilia hypothesis and the Gaia hypothesis.
+He is also interested in their applications such as Biophilic Design in architecture or Green Mindfulness in ecopsychology.

 BOLTEN, B., BARBIERO G. (in press) Biophilic Design.
 How to enhance physical and psychological health and wellbeing in our built environments.
 In Therapeutic Landscape Design: method, strategies and new scientific approaches, S. Capolongo and A. Rebecchi eds., Springer.